JaceDeane/pokeRGBplus/TO DO.md

 - Remove the now-redundant variable sprites (https://github.com/pret/pokecrystal/wiki/Improve-the-outdoor-sprite-system#5-remove-the-now-redundant-variable-sprites)

 ## !
 Bugs: !

+- (!)
+Force the Pokedex to load in Area data for Kanto only

 - Make the ABC Mode in the Pokedex draw from only the Current Mode, instead of being its own table (Stops Gen II Pokemon from showing up in the Dex, even when caught; Until NewDex is unlocked)